billwallis/billwallis.github.io/index.md

 > Originally an R project, this has been reduced and reworked as a Python project

-As part of my dissertation, I was exploring ["point-line duality"](https://en.wikipedia.org/wiki/Duality_(projective_geometry)) -- and it was easiest to do this by drawing up the points and the lines using a computer
+As part of my dissertation, I was exploring ["point-line duality"](https://en.wikipedia.org/wiki/Duality_(projective_geometry)) -- and it was easiest to do this by drawing up the points and the lines using a computer.

 One of the images has also been used as the thumbnail for the song **Perdidos en la Multitud** by the Argentinian musician **Aroldo De Souza**: